MinecraftForge/Documentation/docs/models/advanced/itemoverridelist.md

 ### `getOverrides`

-Returns an immutable list containing all the `ItemOverride`s used by this `ItemOverrideList`.
+Returns an immutable list containing all the [`ItemOverride`][ItemOverride]s used by this `ItemOverrideList`.
 If none are applicable, this returns the empty list.

 ## `ItemOverride`